Moon symbolism is complex and fascinating. It’s no wonder that this celestial object has inspired so much creativity throughout history.

 The moon is often seen as a symbol of hope and new beginnings due to its connection with the tides.
 The moon is associated with rebirth and renewal and is said to be a time for new beginnings.

-The moon’s ability to cause tides to rise and fall has led to it being seen as a fertility symbol.
+The moon’s ability to cause tides to rise and fall has made it a fertility symbol.
 The moon is often associated with pregnancy, childbirth, and the menstrual cycle.

 The moon is often seen as a symbol of resourcefulness due to its connection with the tides.
 The moon is also associated with water, a source of life and sustenance.